poiyomi/PoiyomiDocs/blog/2024-09-12-poiyomi-toon-9-0-60-changes/2024-09-12-poiyomi-toon-9-0-60-changelog.md

 - **Shader:** Added `Symmetry Mode` to Decals.
   - If enabled, will put the Decal on both sides by dividing the UV down the center.
   - *Works only on Models with perfect Symmetrized UVs.*
-- **Shader:** Added `Z Clip` to Rendering.
-If enabled, ignores the Near and Far-plane clipping from the Camera.
+- **Shader:** Added `Z Clip` to Rendering, which commands the ZClip command in the Shader.
+[ZClip on Unity Documentation](https://docs.unity3d.com/Manual/SL-ZClip.html)
+- **Shader:** Added `Color Space` dropdown to various Color Adjust settings.
+  - `OKLab` provides better and more accurate perceptive color changes.
+This can eliminate issues with noise and colors being washed out when adjusting the Hue.
+  - `HSV` is the "legacy" method, reflecting how the Hue Shift behaved in 8.1 and older.
 - **Fix:** Fixed Alpha Offset being backwards when Alpha was inverted.
 It now functions the same way, inverted or not.
 - **Fix:** Grayscale for Cloth Shading now works as intended.
 - **Fix:** The first round of fixes for AMD computers have been implemented.